 Sunday – Harrison’s Cave and St. Lawrence Gap

-Sunday afternoon, we met up with my cousins again for a day trip to Harrison’s Cave which is an active stream cave system that is 2.3 kilometres long and Barbados’ #1 local and tourist attraction.
+Sunday afternoon, we met up with my cousins again for a day trip to Harrison’s Cave which is an active stream cave system that is 2.3 kilometers long and Barbados’ #1 local and tourist attraction.
 Through the tram tour, we were able to see stalactites and stalagmites and learn that they are actively growing by less than the thickness of a piece of paper each year.

-After a eating lunch at Swagg, we said our goodbyes and finally made it over to the St. Lawrence Gap for drinks, souvenir purchases, people watching and dancing to soca tunes in a nearby club.
+After eating lunch at Swagg, we said our goodbyes and finally made it over to the St. Lawrence Gap for drinks, souvenir purchases, people watching and dancing to soca tunes in a nearby club.
 The DJ liked us so much, I was getting happy birthday shoutouts the whole night.

 Monday – Trip to Bridgetown, Beach Bummin’ and Manager’s Cocktail Hour